 As David Ogilvy said, “Unless your advertising has a big idea, it will pass like a ship in the night.”

 Another example is the recent “mLife” campaign for AT&T Wireless from Ogilvy, New York.
-Rather than compete on generic benefits in an increasingly commoditized category, the team recognized that technological developments would fundamentally impact people’s lives and the way they connect to others and set out to own this.
+Rather than compete on generic benefits in an increasingly commoditised category, the team recognised that technological developments would fundamentally impact people’s lives and how they connect to others and set out to own this.
 The creative idea, “mLife” (or “mobile life”), sprung directly from this vision.

 As Brian Collins, Executive Creative Director of the Brand Integration Group at Ogilvy New York, says, “Define every opportunity as big as possible.”
 Or, as Steve Henry puts it in Excellence in Advertising, “Write every brief to change the world.”

 A final piece of advice: Be open-minded and courageous.